Philippine Labor Laws 101: A Comprehensive Guide for Employers

 Casual Employment

 Casual employment is when an employee’s work functions are not considered necessary or primarily related to your business or trade.
-Typically, casual employees are informed of a specific job timeframe before they start rendering any work.
+Typically, casual employees are informed of a specific job timeframe before rendering work.

 It should be noted that casual employees who have rendered at least a year of service will automatically be regularized, whether the employment is continuous or not.